Power pole crash brings down lines, closes road

 A least one person was injured when their vehicle hit a power pole in Huntly on Thursday afternoon.

-The incident, at the intersection of Hakarimata Rd and Kauri Ln, brought down power lines and closed the road, Waikato Police said.
+The incident, at 2.20pm at the intersection of Hakarimata Rd and Kauri Ln, brought down power lines and closed the road, Waikato Police said.

 There were minor to moderate injuries police said.